Dozens of Syrians are among the missing in catastrophic floods in Libya, a war monitor says

 Rami Abdurrahman, who runs the Observatory, said he has not been able to confirm a single survivor out of the 150 Syrians missing in Derna since Sunday night.
 But definite numbers are hard to come by in the chaotic aftermath of the destruction.

-Like Syria, where the civil war has killed half a million people and forced more than 5 million to become refugees around the world, Libya as been through its own years of conflict.
+Like Syria, where the civil war has killed half a million people and forced more than 5 million to become refugees around the world, Libya has been through its own years of conflict.

 The oil-rich North African country has been split between rival governments in the east and west since 2014, backed by with various militia forces and international patrons.
 Derna is governed by Libya’s eastern administration, where military commander Khalifa Hiftar wields significant power.